evgenyneu/JsonSwiftson/README.md

 ### Example

-The following is an example of serializing JSON into a `Person` structure.
+The following is an example of serializing JSON into a `Person` structure with JsonSwiftson library.

 ```
 struct Person {